Sultan2015/DataProducts/index.md

 1. Request all mentioned parameters from a potential borrower.
 2. Enter all these numbers in fields in the left column of the application page.
 3. Click the "Submit" button.
-4. Get the probabiity of loan default.
+4. Get the probability of loan default.
 5. See the placement of the borrower at the distribution histogram.
-6. Decide wheather issue the loan or not according to bank instructions (issue if cuttoff level is higher than some probability, refuse otherwise).
+6. Decide whether issue the loan or not according to bank instructions (issue if cutoff level is higher than some probability, refuse otherwise).
 7. Repeat steps 1-6 for another borrower.

 --- .class #id

 ## Technical details

-In the application, I use coefficients obtained from previosly trained model.
+In the application, I use coefficients obtained from previously trained model.
 The model was trained using rather large sample.

 ```r